simondlevy/Hackflight-VREP/README.md

 You will need Visual Studio 2015.
 After cloning the hackflight repository, double-click on <b>v_repExtHackflight.vcxproj</b> to launch the project.
-Building for Release will create the DLL file, which you can then move into the V-REP folder as in the Windows quickstart above.
+Building for Release will create the DLL file and save it to the V-REP folder for you.
+If you run into trouble, make sure that your include and V-REP folders are specified correctly in the Project configuration.

 ## Developing for Linux